axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/error-handling.rst

 You can find content of this page is the file located on ``${AxonIvyEngineFolder}/webapp/ivy/ivy-error-page.xhtml``, but the error page is not user friendly, too much technical information that normal user may not understand.
-Thus, Axon Ivy Portal provides an alternative solution to make this page nicer.
+Thus, |axon-ivy| Portal provides an alternative solution to make this page nicer.

 .. _components-error-handling-nonajax-error-handling-howtoconfigure: